PHILOSOPHICAL COLLOQUIUM

 Our first analytical perspective is shaped by questions concerning the ontology, epistemology and the discursive history of the prevalent anti-pluralistic paradigm.

+How are sex, gender and the erotic conceptualized in the scientific and public discourse?
 How to account for the enormous changes of this discursive field and how to move on?

 There will be space to reflect on the practical dimension of the varieties of the forms of life and love.
+We aim also to address, the aesthetical dimension of the social spaces of queer expressivity and somatic empowerment.

+How can we reconsider the relation between sex and art?
 Can sex be art?
 Can a participatory and activist art contribute to a sex-positive culture?
 Playing with Oscar Wilde’s “Bonmot”, if everything in the world is about sex, except sex, why then is power play so beautiful?

-We believes that theses theoretical, practical and aesthetical dimensions are analytical and since they intersect in the reality, they cannot be taken apart.
+We believes that these theoretical, practical and aesthetical dimensions are analytical and since they intersect in the reality, they cannot be taken apart.
 They stand in the background of our investigations and become more concrete and detailed by the topics of the series of the Philosophical Colloquium.

 Format of the “Philosophical Colloquium”